evcchronicles/evcchronicles.github.io/docs/_posts/2020-12-03-EVC-Faculty-Lore.markdown

 # Other Faculty?
 It seems to be that the non-human population of the EVC campus is greater than was thought.
 One of the Biology teachers on campus was said to be a plant in human form.
 Although it seemed his prevalent use of hats and umbrellas were meant to shield himself away from sunlight, people believe otherwise.
 Theories around these objects were said that they were meant to facilitate the photosynthesis that he needs to survive.
 Who knows?
 Is he a plant?

+# News of Another Teleporter
+There have been claims of an English teacher who has been teleporting multiple floors to her classes.
+Who could it be?

+# Off to Different Places
+A former Physics teacher of Pisay EVC, who was also a research advisor, apparently is now teaching in London.
+Congratulations!